Current & Future Measures for our Sustainable Future

 Future Travel Arrangements

 We understand that travel to resort is currently the biggest source of carbon emissions while on holiday and one that is beyond our control.
-We have already introduced carbon offsets as standard on our air holidays and staff travel.
+We have already introduced carbon offsets as an option for guests on our air holidays and aleays purchase offsets for staff air travel.
 There are on the other hand a number of innovations and projects that might change this in the near future.
 The first is an expansion of the European sleeper train network (such as Austrian state railways already running to Split in Croatia), along with numerous high-speed electric railway projects throughout the continent would open up sustainable overnight train travel from one side of Europe to the other.

 Aviation fuel and engine efficiency and emissions are being steadily improved and we always prefer operators with the most modern aircraft.
 The other innovation that will alter travel in the near future is Electric powered aeroplanes.
 These are not yet commercially operating but are poised to begin revenue service in a number of destinations in the near future.
 These planes will have speeds of around 300kmph (186mph) and ranges of a few hundred kilometres so they are perfect for shorter hops such as domestic flights within the Greek Islands.